Electroviron/arduino-tone-docs/README.md

 ```text
 440 Hz = approximately 440 cycles per second
 ```

-[IMAGE: Square-wave diagram with one cycle clearly labeled]

 This rapidly changing electrical signal causes a suitable buzzer or speaker to vibrate, producing sound.